-Descended from *85.Cian / Keen - the direct ancestor of the Cianachta Septs who was a younger brother to 85.Eogan Mor the direct ancestor of the Eoghanacht Septs in Southern Munster and 85.Cormac Cass the second oldest brother who is the ancestor of the Dal gCais Septs in Thomond / Northern Munster.
+Descended from *85.Cian / Keen - the direct ancestor of all of the Heberian Cianachta Septs, who was a younger brother to 85.Eogan Mor the direct ancestor of the Eoghanacht Septs in Southern Munster and 85.Cormac Cass the second oldest brother who is the ancestor of the Heberian Dal gCais Septs in Thomond / Northern Munster.

-The Gregraige had their territory in the north of Loch Gara as the they were originally a Fir Bolg Sept in the west of Co.
-Sligo in the north - west of the Connacht Province between Loch Gara and the Ox Mountains where they shared the territory there with the Gailenga and Luigne who were 2 Tuatha De Danann Tuaths / Family regions here.
+The Gregraige Septs had their territory in the north of Loch Gara as the they were originally a Fir Bolg Sept in the west of Co.
+Sligo in the north - west of the Connacht Province between Loch Gara and the Ox Mountains where they shared the territory there with the Gailenga Sept and the Luigne Sept who were 2 Tuatha De Danann Tuaths / Family regions there.

 The O Haras and O Garas became the Gaelic Milesian Cianachta aristocratic warrior over - Kings in this region.
-The Luigni and the Gailenga were also closely linked in the Connacht Province, as they where also nearby in the Midlands / Midhe / Northern Leinster in the south of the Ox Mountains, were they formed the last block between the Gaelic Milesian Heremonian Dal Cuinn northern Ui Fiachrach Sept and their kinsmen the Ui Briuin Septs who acted as an over kingdom dominating the smaller Tuaths.
+The Luigni Sept and the Gailenga Sept were also closely linked in the Connacht Province, as they where nearby in the Midlands / Midhe / Northern Leinster in the south of the Ox Mountains, were they formed the last block between the Gaelic Milesian Heremonian Dal Cuinn "northern" Ui Fiachrach Sept and their kinsmen the Heremonian Dal Cuinn Ui Briuin Septs who acted as an over kingdom dominating the smaller Tuaths / Family regions.
 These were fertile regions around the Moy estuary, in parts of Co.
 Sligo, south between Galway Bay in Co.
 Galway in the south - west of Connacht and the River Shannon and also in the east of Co.
 Roscommon in Connacht.
 The main Septs / Family branches of the Heberian Cianachta were;